hcs42/heapkeeper-old/doc/tutorial.rst

     >>> sS(ps([10,11,12]), 'something')  # Changing the subject of the given
                                          # posts to 'something'.

-The heapmanip module can be used for more complicated tasks which does not have an interface command.
+The hklib module can be used for more complicated tasks which does not have an interface command.
 The following example collects the posts with [heap] tag in the same threads as 11 and 14, and adds a 'Hey!\n' prefix to their bodies.
 Then the mail HTML is regenerated. ::